---runner=program
+--runner=program If set to a n

 If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
 This is useful for compilation targets that cannot be executed directly (as with futhark-csharp), or when you wish to run the program on a remote machine.